25 November 2024

 3) For example, it’s rare for a tech person to be the Scrum Master, and it’s exactly that kind of input that larger meetings may require.
 The possible need for technical input suggests having two representatives from each team, maybe the Scrum Master and the tech person or perhaps a member of the development team.

-4) Optionally, the scrum of scrums can also include the product owner.
+4) Optionally, the Scrum of Scrums can also include the Product Owner.
 This person’s perspective can potentially come in handy.
-But the meeting shouldn’t be a forum for product owners to air grievances and attempt to make development decisions outside their wheelhouse.
+But the meeting shouldn’t be a forum for Product Owners to air grievances and attempt to make development decisions outside their wheelhouse.

 5) While most meetings function perfectly well as a self-leading body, a larger group meeting may need someone to step into the Scrum Master role.

-6) The bottom line is that any team responsible for a deliverable as part of the release plan should have a representative attending the scrum of scrums.
+6) The bottom line is that any team responsible for a deliverable as part of the release plan should have a representative attending the Scrum of Scrums.

 Now that the benefits and hierarchy of a Scrum of Scrums meeting have been covered let's explore the best practices that you must implement to improve it: